hexarad/optirad-docs/index.md

 ---
 layout: page
-title: Menu
-permalink: /menu/
 ---

-Below you will find a structured list of links to help you navigate the available
+Welcome to the Optirad document site.
+Here you will find structured links to help navigate you to the documentation you require.

-documentation:
+Alternatively you can view the most recent documentation [here]({% link recent.md %})

 <div>
 {% if site.data.menu.toc2[0] %}